anwagger/Hilbert_K_Voronoi/README.md

 Place and drag sites by clicking in the boundary in `insert sites`, `balls`, `voronoi`, and  `clustering` modes

-Select multiple sites by clicking `Shift` and dragging
+Select multiple sites by clicking `Shift` and dragging the mosue over the desired sites.

 # Documentation

 ## Sectors

+Sectors are defined by the faces of the boundary that a line through one of the two sites and an arbitrary point in the sector hits and in what order.
+These are denoted as p1_enter, p1_exit, p2_enter, and p2_exit.
+This is the main way sectors are "named".

+Also included in the sector datastructure is pre-computed data about the boundaries of the sector, which are used in bisector calculations, among other things.

 ## Conics